MetPX/sarracenia/c/README.rst

 Plan:
   - local posting (mostly done.)
+  - shim likely needs to work with symlink, unlink, and link calls as well as just close.
-  - probably need to do symlinks, unlinks, links.
+  - probably need to do symlinks (done) unlinks, links.
   - see how well it goes with shim.
   - figure out packaging?